Overseas opportunities

 Location: Makasutu, Gambia

 The volunteers would also be assisting and advising on the mobile clinic.
-Volunteers may also be asked to deliver lectures/workshops to staff and students form the local university.
+Volunteers will also be asked to deliver lectures/workshops to staff and students form the local university.
 Volunteers need to have good teaching skills with the ability to encourage and inspire through practical demonstrations.
 Just some of the main topic area to cover include, The importance of good, professional nursing and patient care, clinical examination and actively interpreting the findings and acting on them, dentistry, farriery and recognising lameness.

 Volunteers need to have the ability to work comfortably without access to many diagnostic aids and must be prepared to try to understand the local culture and customs.
 An interest in tropical medicine and an open mind would be an advantage.